Volunteering Takes Time, Energy, Commitment and Sometimes Money

 If your group is larger than 10 persons we suggest that you reserve several days to accommodate all of your employees as we typically can't provide work for more than 10 persons at one time.

 Groups typically will do shopping or warehouse/facility related work.

 Or you may email the pantry at email@example.com to schedule a day/time.

-Yes!
-Please call the pantry to obtain additional information.
-Or feel free to come into the pantry during normal business hours.
-Complete an online application and drop it off at the pantry!
+Feel free to call the pantry to obtain additional information.
+Or come into the pantry during normal business hours.
 We'd love to talk with you in person!

 Pantry hours are Mondays (Noon- 7pm), Thursdays (10am - 2pm) and Saturdays (11am - 2pm) and applications can be picked up and or completed during these times.

 You can also download our application here, complete it at home and bring it in!
 Please bring your completed applications to the training.